Logistics and Supply Chain Data Strategy: Governance, Visibility, and Decision Clarity

 This is not a technology problem.
 It is a governance and decision clarity problem.

-Each system holds a partial view of the same operational reality.
+Logistics operations rarely run on a single integrated system.
+ERP, WMS, TMS, telematics, customer portals, and finance systems each hold a partial view of the same operational reality.
 When a shipment is delayed, the answer may exist across three systems — none of which share a common identifier or timestamp format.
-Reconciliation becomes manual.
-Reporting becomes unreliable.
-Decisions are made on incomplete information.

 Data strategy in this environment is not about connecting systems.
 It is about defining what the authoritative record is, where it lives, and who is responsible for its integrity.
+For a detailed view of how these systems interact and where data degrades between them, see Logistics Data Management.

 Fuel is one of the largest variable costs in road logistics.
 Fuel price volatility creates planning uncertainty, but the more immediate problem is data integrity: fuel consumption recorded by telematics systems frequently does not reconcile with bulk fuel purchases recorded in ERP.
 Drivers fill up at different depots.
 Allocations are estimated, not measured.
 Month-end cost figures are adjusted rather than corrected.